inlinedb/inlinedb-docs/docs/api/table.md

 A `Promise` that resolves to a an array of rows that is matched by the given filter.

 ## Update rows

+Adds a query to queue to update the rows that are matched by the given `filter`, and run given `update` on each of the filtered row to get the updated row.

 ```js
 idb.update(update[, filter]);